 We welcome wheelchair users to take to the ice and join in the fun in their own wheelchair.
 They must be accompanied by a responsible person in skates at all times when on the ice.
 This also includes motorised wheelchair users.

 In the interests of Health & Safety for all users, certain times will not be available for the use of wheelchairs.

 There is a first aid point on the decking area near the penguin hire counter.

 In the unlikely event you or a member of your party should need first aid treatment, please alert a member of staff as soon as possible and a first aider will be available to assist as required.

 We offer skates to hire from child size 7 up to adult size 14.

 You can bring your own skates, figure skates and hockey skates are allowed.
 You will still require an activity token or wristband.
 The management reserve the right not to allow skates deemed to be unsafe.

 For very little feet (child size 6 – 9) we have a limited number of double bladed ‘Bob’ skates that fit over your child’s own shoes (please be aware that their shoes may get wet).

-We have a limited supply of penguin and snowman skate aids, which are free to use and are available on a first-come first served basis from the penguin hire counter.
+We have a limited number of penguin and snowman skate aids, which are free to use and are available on a first-come first served basis from the penguin hire counter.